dlip/chouchou/README.md

 ![Chouchou](images/chouchou.jpg)

 Chouchou (Japanese for butterfly) is a minimalist unibody keyboard designed to be used with the [Taipo](https://inkeys.wiki/en/keymaps/taipo) layout.

 It uses a cheap RP2040-Zero MCU and requires no diodes since the 20 edge pinouts it provides is the exact number of keys Taipo requires.
+It was created with [Ergogen](https://github.com/ergogen/ergogen) and [KiCad](https://www.kicad.org).
 I designed it for my largish hands so if you have smaller hands its probably not going to be comfortable.
 I might make a more compact version in the future if people request it.

 ## Issues